goestreicher/prophecy_compagnon_mj/README.md

 ## Creation part

-- [ ] Rewrite UUIDs when importing factions to prevent conflicts?
 - [ ] Use UUIDs everywhere in the assets and make UUID mandatory in constructors
 - [ ] Add dates in the factions leaders and members?
 - [ ] Add artifacts resources?